cmuphyscomp/pi_puppet/README.md

     $ sudo apt-get upgrade
     $ sudo apt-get install puppet

-Clone this package from github into a new folder:
+Clone this package from github into a new folder.
+For a Raspberry Pi B+, use the default master branch:

     $ cd /etc/puppet/modules
     $ sudo git clone https://github.com/cmuphyscomp/pi_puppet

 For the Raspberry Pi 2, use the raspi2 development branch:

+    $ cd /etc/puppet/modules
     $ sudo git clone --branch raspi2  https://github.com/cmuphyscomp/pi_puppet

 Run the update script once in-place for initial configuration: